yangyi02/video_motion_synthetic2/exp008/README.md

-### Same as Exp006 But Conflict Region and Appear Region Both no Loss
+## Same as Exp006 But Conflict Region and Appear Region Both no Loss

-- Occlusion modeling
+- Occlusion modeling, predict conflict occlusion and appear using motion
 - Predict motion for every pixel
 - Photometric loss for pixels that are not occluded and not appeared, then divided by the total number of existing pixels

-- Predict occlusion and appeara using motion
+### Results

 | Exp | Test Loss Improve (%) | Gt Loss Improve (%) | Note |
 | ------------- | ----------- | ----------- | ----------- |